purduesigbots/pros/STYLEGUIDE.md

 Ideally you should simulate errors to test all exit paths.

 ## 8) Commenting
+_Note: this section provides good guidelines for when to comment, but please see the "Documentation" section near the head of the document for notes on styling._

 Comments are good, but there is also a danger of over-commenting.
 NEVER try to explain HOW your code works in a comment: it's much better to write the code so that the working is obvious, and it's a waste of time to explain badly written code.